zackstout/beatles-songwriting/README.md

 #### (a) The pivot chord

 - The V7=bVII7 is the pivot chord that can take us into or out of a I (into/from its relative vi as the new i).
+- For instance G7 (in key of C) can take us to Am, or to A major.

 #### (b) Modulation or Tonicisation?

 - Again, a matter of ambiguity whether a particular movement is more of a local "tonicisation" or a more full-fledged modulation to a new key.
 - Note that you can use the vi OR the VI7, in this context of swapping INTO a key (from the pivot chord).
 - Ex: G7 (in C) can swap to Am, or A7.
+- Wandering sense of movement, ambiguous tonality -- more propulsion and motion than a single key can offer.

 #### (c) The Parallel major/minor relationship - an introduction